jasminegau/EE250_lab2/README.md

 - Jenny Lin

 ## Lab Question Answers
+**Question 4: If you used LLMs for any part of this lab, explain how you used it.**
+Google and ChatGPT were used to refine my answers for precision.

 Answer for Question 1:
 When the 50% loss was added, approximately half of the messages sent from the UDP client never arrived at the server.
-This is because UDP is connectionless, best-effort protocol.
-It does not provide acknowledgments, retransmissions, or error correction.
+This is because UDP has no connection and no guarantee.
+However, it lacks error checking, so it does not provide acknowledgements and retransmissions.
 If a packet is dropped in the network, UDP does not attempt to resend it, so lost packets are never recovered.

 Question 2:
 TCP still delivered all the packets correctly.
 TCP is a connection-oriented protocol that guarantees reliable delivery by retransmitting lost packets and maintaining ordering.
 If a packet is dropped, TCP retransmits it after detecting the loss (via missing acknowledgments or timeouts).

 Question 3:
 TCP became slower under packet loss.
-Retransmissions and congestion-control mechanisms introduced delays, reducing overall speed.
+Retransmissions and congestion-control mechanisms introduced delays, reducing the overall speed.

 Question 4: What are the input parameters and return value of socket() The input parameters of socket() are: